robolab-pavia/slr-kit/slrkit_projects.md

 This directory is populated with all the configuration files handled by the `slrkit` command.
 The file format is [TOML version 1.0.0](https://toml.io/en/v1.0.0).
 The name of each file is the name of the `slrkit` sub-command (e.g. `preprocess.toml` is the configuration file for the `slrkit preprocess` command) and it contains a key for each parameter of the corresponding script.
-Refer to the documentation of each script for additional information about the configuration parameters.
+Refer to the documentation of each script and command for additional information about the configuration parameters.
 In each file some comments explain each parameter, and the output file name of each script are suggested with some good default names.

+The `init` command also copies the `ga_param.toml` file to the configuration directory with the name `optimize_lda_ga_params.toml`.
+This file is used by the `optimize_lda` command for the parameters used in the optimization.
+See the documentation of the `optimize_lda` command for more information.

 This command can be executed on an already initialized project.
 In this case the information in the `META.toml` are updated with the ones given on the command line.